7 Cloud File Data Management Pitfalls and How to Avoid Them

 3. No rapid data-recovery strategy

-With storage snapshots and previous versions managed by dedicated NAS appliances, rapid recovery from data corruption, deletion or other potentially catastrophic events is possible.
+With storage snapshots and previous versions managed by dedicated NAS appliance, rapid recovery from data corruption, deletion or other potentially catastrophic events is possible.
 This is a key reason that there are billions of dollars worth of NAS applications hosting on-premises data today.

 But few cloud-native storage systems provide snapshotting or offer easy rollback to previous versions, leaving you reliant on current backups.
 And when you have many terabytes or more of filesystem data, restoring from a backup will take many hours to days.
 Obviously, restores from backups are not a rapid recovery strategy – it should be the path of last resort because it’s so slow and going to extend the outage by hours to days and the losses potentially into six-figures or more.